D. J. Hayden: 2016

 On May 2, 2016, the Oakland Raiders announced that they would not be picking up Hayden's fifth-year option on his rookie contract.

 Hayden competed with Sean Smith, David Amerson, and T. J. Carrie for a starting cornerback position.
-He was named the fourth cornerback on the Raider's depth chart behind Smith, Amerson, and Carrie.
+He was named the fourth cornerback on the Raiders' depth chart behind Smith, Amerson, and Carrie.

-On October 2, 2016, he recorded a season-high six combined tackles and a pass deflection during a 28-27 victory over the Baltimore Ravens.
+On October 2, 2016, he recorded a season-high six combined tackles and a pass deflection during a 28–27 victory over the Baltimore Ravens.
 In Week 7, he collected a season-high five solo tackles and made two pass deflections during a victory over the Jacksonville Jaguars.
-On November 6, 2016, Hayden made his first start of the season and.recorded two combined tackles and a pass deflection, as the Raiders defeated the Denver Broncos 30-20.
+On November 6, 2016, Hayden made his first start of the season and.recorded two combined tackles and a pass deflection, as the Raiders defeated the Denver Broncos 30–20.
 He finished his final year in Oakland with 37 combined tackles (32 solo) and six pass deflections in 11 games and two starts.

 On December 3, 2016, Hayden was placed on injured reserve with a hamstring injury.

 Detroit Lions

 On March 10, 2017, the Detroit Lions signed Hayden to a one-year, $3.75 million contract with $2.25 million guaranteed and a signing bonus of $1 million.

-He competed with Nevin Lawson, Teez Tabor, and Quandre Diggs throughout training camp for a starting cornerback position.
+Hayden competed with Nevin Lawson, Teez Tabor, and Quandre Diggs throughout training camp for a starting cornerback position.
 He was named the Detroit Lions' third cornerback on their depth chart to begin the regular season, behind Darius Slay and Nevin Lawson.

 In his debut with the Detroit Lions, Hayden recorded three solo tackles in a 35–23 win against the Arizona Cardinals.
 On September 24, 2017, he recorded a season-high seven combined tackles during a 26–30 loss to the Atlanta Falcons.
 On November 19, 2017, Hayden recovered the fumble after Chicago Bears' quarterback Mitchell Trubisky bobbled the snap.
 Hayden returned it for a 27-yard touchdown and also assisted on a tackle during the Lions' 27–24 victory.

 Jacksonville Jaguars

 On March 14, 2018, Hayden signed a three-year contract with the Jacksonville Jaguars worth $19 million, with $9.5 million guaranteed.

 Hayden was placed on the active/physically unable to perform list by the Jaguars at the start of training camp on August 1, 2020, and was moved back to the active roster three days later.
-He was placed on injured reserve on October 7, 2020 after suffering a hamstring injury in Week 4.
+He was placed on injured reserve on October 7, 2020, after suffering a hamstring injury in Week 4.
 He was activated on November 21, 2020, but placed back on injured reserve three days later after re-injuring his hamstring.

-Washington Commanders Football Team
+Washington Football Team

 On December 18, 2021, Hayden signed with the Washington Football Team's practice squad.
 He signed a reserve/future contract with Washington on January 19, 2022, but was released on April 8, 2022.